 There are a few ways to raise this metabolic rate number: for one, intense bouts of exercise.
 One study, published in the IDEA Fitness Journal, found metabolism was raised by high-intensity interval training, or HIIT for short, an exercise philosophy comprised of intense bursts of exercise punctuated by short breaks.
-We've got a four-week HIIT training plan ready made here.
+It's one of the best exercises for weight loss, and we've got a four-week HIIT workout training plan ready-made.

 However, it's not just exercise that can boost your metabolic rate.
 You can also make some simple food swaps to help you on your way to lose weight.
 These foods aren't just low in calories, but actively improve the way your body uses food for fuel.
 Make these swaps to see the benefits in a matter of weeks.

 Your standard coffee shop concoction often contains loads of calories in the form of simple sugars and syrups.
 Sugar is processed by the body very quickly, which is why marathon runners suck down those tubes of syrup halfway through a race.
 However, if you're not already in motion, much of the sugar is not used as energy, instead being stored as fat.

 Instead, opt for the metabolism-busting green tea.
 One study published in the Journal of Research in Medical Sciences monitored the effects of green tea in diabetics, finding four cups of green tea per day for two months led to a drop in body weight, waist circumference and blood pressure.
 We'll drink to that.

 2. Swap cereal for eggs in the morning